Pavel Prigozhin: Wagner Group leadership

 On 23 August 2023, a business jet crashed near Kuzhenkino in Tver Oblast.
 Among the ten victims were Yevgeny Prigozhin, Dmitry Utkin, and Valery Chekalov, the key figures of the Wagner Group.
 After the crash, Wagner's leadership structure became unclear.

 On 1 October 2023, the contents of Yevgeny Prigozhin's will became known, in which he bequeathed all property to his son, Pavel Prigozhin.
 Pavel Prigozhin became the sole heir to his father's business.

 According to the Institute for the Study of War (ISW), in early October, Pavel Prigozhin took command of the Wagner Group and was negotiating with the National Guard of Russia to have the group return to combat in Ukraine.
 ISW said the alleged events surrounding Pavel Prigozhin indicate that "some Wagner employees are interested in rallying around a Prigozhin-linked alternative to the Kremlin and MoD-backed Andrei Troshev, even if that alternative is not an independent organization".
 An ISW source connected to Wagner added that the group's fighters will not have to sign contracts with the Russian Ministry of Defense and that the mercenary group will retain its name, symbols, ideology and commanders under the leadership of Pavel Prigozhin.

-In August 2024 rumors surfaced that Prigozhin had put a bounty of $1 million on General Valery Gerasimov.